 Broad Meadow Brook in Worcester is the largest urban wildlife sanctuary in New England, with over 400 acres cooperatively managed or owned by Mass Audubon.
 Interpretive signs will guide you along well-marked trails through woods, fields, streams, and marsh.
-The center also serves as the visitor site for the National Park Service’s Blackstone River Valley National Heritage Corridor.
+The center also serves as a visitor information site for the Blackstone River Valley National Heritage Corridor.

-With generous support from Hanover Insurance, Commerce Bank, and Price Chopper’s Golub Foundation, Broad Meadow Brook is bringing Neighborhood Nature back into the city this summer.
-From canoeing to insect collecting to nature crafts, there's something fun going on in a park near you, and thanks to our sponsors, it's all free!
+Broad Meadow Brook is excited to bring the great outdoors back into the city this summer.
+From canoeing to insect collecting to nature crafts, there's something fun going on in a park near you.
+And thanks to our sponsors, it's all free!